Beliavsky/Burkardt-Fortran-90-codes/README.md

 # Burkardt Fortran 90 codes
-John Burkardt's Fortran 90 codes and documentation.
+John Burkardt's Fortran 90 codes and documentation, uploaded with his permission.
+The licenses are in the codes.
+Most use the MIT license, and others use the GPL or LGPL.
 Here is a partial list by category.

 * [Calendrical Calculations](#calendrical-calculations)
 * [Cluster Analysis](#cluster-analysis)